NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 other non-freezing space        E.g., parking garage ceiling                 Attached/Multifamily only
 ==============================  ===========================================  =========================

-Appliances in any of the "other ..." locations will have their internal gains neglected.

 If the location is not specified, the appliance is assumed to be in the living space.

 HPXML Clothes Washer